Introducing our newest youth program, KidSMART! Check it out today!

 CMHA Calgary provides a number of services across the mental health continuum.
-Some of our programs for Community Mental Health and Wellness include Suicide Bereavement, Family Support, and Grief and Loss Counselling, Peer Support, The School of Peer Support, Recovery College, and Adult and Youth Community Education.
+Some of our programs for Community Mental Health and Wellness include Peer Support, The School of Peer Support, Recovery College, and Adult and Youth Community Education.

-We also work closely with Alberta Health Services to provide Outreach and Housing Supports through our Post-Discharge Transition, Supportive Living, Apartment, Independent Living Supports, and Continuing Connections programs.
+We also work closely with Alberta Health Services to provide Outreach and Housing Supports through our Post-Discharge Transition, Supportive Living, Apartment, Independent Living Support, and Continuing Connections programs.

 What types of mental illnesses does CMHA Calgary support?
 Must someone have a formal diagnosis to receive help from CMHA Calgary?